necheffa/nsddyn/README.md

 first stable release include:

 * v0.4.0 - Improve developer documentation, improve user documentation, transition from `$GOPATH` to use Go modules, and add vendoring for all Go dependencies.
-* v0.5.0 - Improve the end user experiance by providing installation scripts, buttoning up installation documentation, and addressing some outstanding issues related to usability.
+* v0.5.0 - Improve the end user experience by providing installation scripts, buttoning up installation documentation, and addressing some outstanding issues related to usability.
 * v0.6.0 - Improve robustness of test suite by increasing the coverage of unit and integration tests.